openxla/stablehlo/docs/spec_draft.md

 Performs element-wise negation of `operand` tensor and produces a `result` tensor.
 For floating-point element types, implements the `nagate` operation from the IEEE-754 specification.
-For complex types, the operation negates both the real and the imaginary parts.
+For integer types, performs the [two's complement](https://en.wikipedia.org/wiki/Two's_complement) operation.

 For n-bit signed integer, the negation of $-2^{n-1}$ is implementation defined and one of the following:

   * Saturation to $2^{n-1}-1$
   * $-2^n-1$

 ### Operands